 Full Name: Denys Darzi

-- Lightning Bolt Cup Champion (purple belt)
+- 1st Place Lightning Bolt Cup (purple belt)

-- Copa Vansport Champion (purple belt)
+- 1st Place Copa Vansport (purple belt)

-- Niterói Champion (blue belt)
+- 1st Place Niterói City Open (blue belt)

-- Copa Company Silver Medalist
+- 2nd Place Copa Company

 Weight Division: middleweight (82kg-181lbs) and medium heavyweight (88kg-194lbs).

-Favourite Position: Good overall game
+Favorite Position: Good overall game

 Denys Darzi Biography

-These three different experiences, with different masters and teams, was fundamental in his technical development, which became a huge differential.
-Darzi could not only have a good guard, he also had to be excellent passing the guard, he could not only learn to defend well, he also had to know how to finish with complete accuracy.
+These three different experiences, with various masters and teams, were fundamental in his technical development, which became a huge differential.
+Darzi could not only have a good guard, he also had to be excellent at passing the guard, he could not only learn to defend well, he also had to know how to finish with complete accuracy.
 This was the result of having had the opportunity to train in three great different teams in a golden era of Jiu Jitsu in Rio de Janeiro.

 Photo Credits to Nilson Soares (website)